-The chemical laboratory is under the personal supervision of the Professor of Chemistry.
-It is thoroughly lighted and ventilated, and is completely appointed, being supplied with working benches, all the necessary chemicals and apparatus for experiments, gas and water fittings, furnaces, etc, It will be open several hours each week during the full session, when special attention will be paid to the detection of poisons in organic mixtures, of adulterations in food and drugs, and to urinalysis.
-A breakage fee of \$3 will be required from each student before entering the laboratory course, to be returned at the close of the session less the amount charged for breakage.
+Practical Chemistry.-The chemical laboratory is under the personal supervision of the Professor of Chemistry.
+It is thoroughly lighted and ventilated, and is completely appointed, being supplied with working benches, all the necessary chemicals and apparatus for experiments, gas and water fittings, furnaces, etc. It will be open several hours each week during the full session, when special attention will be paid to the detection of poisons in organic mixtures, of adulterations in food and drugs, and to urinalysis.
+A fee of \$1 will be required from each student before entering the laboratory course, to cover breakage and material.